bjohnso5/hue-hacking/README.md

 1. Generate and save your MD5 hash (any [MD5 generator](http://www.miraclesalad.com/webtools/md5.php) will do).
 Be sure to save your hash and the passphrase used to generate it in a safe place.

-2. Find the IP address of your Hue wireless bridge.
+2. __Optional:__Find the IP address of your Hue wireless bridge.
 This can be gathered in a number of ways, including the meethue.com control panel, https://www.meethue.com/en-US/user/preferencessmartbridge, by clicking on the "Show me more" link.
 See [screenshot](http://imgur.com/yDhCp) for an example.
+This can be automatically determined using UPnP, see next step.

+3. Run `grunt init:<hash from step 1>` to automatically preprocess the test suite files.
+Make sure you've completed the new user set up step [here](http://developers.meethue.com/gettingstarted.html) with your hash.Verify everything is set up correctly by running `grunt test`.

-3. Call the setIpAndApiKey() function, passing in the IP address and the API key value generated and registered with the hub.
+4. To use the Hue library in a web application, make sure to call the `setIpAndApiKey(ipAddress, apiKey)` function, passing in the IP address and the API key value generated and registered with the hub.
+These should now be saved in the .api-key and .discovered-ip files generated in step 3.

 5. __Optional:__ If you have more than 3 bulbs (the number included in the Hue starter kit), call the setNumberOfLamps() function, passing in the total number of lamps available, prior to using the lamp control functions.